PARENTS AND CARERS

 What you can expect and how to play your part in safeguarding your child.

 Everyone involved in football has a part to play to ensure children can play in a safe and enjoyable environment.
 County FAs, club committees, designated safeguarding officers, coaches, medics, referees and parents/carers – all are key to ensuring football has effective safeguards in place.

 Nottinghamshire FA is committed to:

-- Implementing preventative safeguarding measures (including CRC Checks and safeguarding training)
+- Implementing preventative safeguarding measures (including DBS Checks and safeguarding training)

 - Making the reporting of concerns as easy as possible (via a network of club welfare officers)

-- Ensuring safeguarding concerns are investigated swiftly and thoroughly, working with statutory agencies (via Designated Safeguarding Officer Julia Crone and The FA’s Case Management Team)
+- Ensuring safeguarding concerns are investigated swiftly and thoroughly, working with statutory agencies (via Designated Safeguarding Officer Rachael Wilks and The FA’s Case Management Team)